cterveen/uini/README.md

 load(FILENAME)
   Loads an ini file

+parse (TEXT)
+  Parse plain text rather then a file

 save(?FILENAME?)
   Saves the ini file to the given filename or the filename stored from the